-Biphasic mesothelioma tumors contain a combination of epithelioid and sarcomatoid cell types.
+Biphasic mesothelioma tumors contain both epithelioid and sarcomatoid cells.

-Median survival generally ranges from 10 to 15 months after diagnosis.
+Median survival generally ranges from 10 – 15 months after diagnosis.

 Biphasic Mesothelioma Cell Characteristics